hpi-epic/BP2021/README.md

 docker ps -a
 ```

-You can stop a container using:
+You can stop a container using its ID:

 ```terminal
 docker stop CONTAINER_ID